Omega Psi Phi

-Omega Psi Phi Fraternity, Inc. (ΩΨΦ) is a historically African-American fraternity.
-The fraternity was founded on November 17, 1911, the first at a historically black university, by three Howard University students, Edgar Amos Love, Oscar James Cooper and Frank Coleman, and their faculty adviser, Dr. Ernest Everett Just.
-Since its founding the organization has chartered over 750 undergraduate and graduate chapters.
+Omega Psi Phi Fraternity, Inc. (ΩΨΦ) is an international historically African-American social fraternity.
+It was founded on November 17, 1911 at Howard University in Washington, D.C.
+Omega Psi Phi is a founding member of the National Pan-Hellenic Council.
+The fraternity has chartered over 750 undergraduate and graduate chapters.
+Over 250,000 men have been initiated into Omega Psi Phi.